Optimize Your CTA: Better Alternatives to ‘Learn More’

 1. Weak call to action

-“Learn more” is not a strong call to action.
+“Learn more” is not a solid call to action.
 It may be commonly used, but it doesn’t entice readers to click.
-Instead, it gives them a reason to leave your site in search of a more user-friendly experience.
+Instead, it gives them a reason to leave your site searching for a more user-friendly experience.

 2. Uncertainty

-Clear navigation, which doesn’t typically include the use of learn more links, will point them in the right direction.
-It’ll also bring them back to your site in the future.
+Clear navigation, which doesn’t typically include learn more links, will direct visitors in the right direction and bring them back to your site in the future.

 3. It does nothing to help with search engine optimization

-When you replace “learn more” with targeted keywords, it helps to better optimize your site for search engines.
+When you replace “learn more” with targeted keywords, your site will be better optimized for search engines.

 The biggest mistake you can make is using “Learn More” as a standalone link.